 Accounts used for payments to 1099 vendors must be categorized accurately to populate correctly in Tax1099.

-- While logged in to Bill.com, click the gear icon
+- While logged in to Bill.com, select Settings

-- Select the account to map to and click the edit icon
+- Select the account to map to and select edit

 - Repeat for each account that needs to be mapped